klaudiamr97/HireBySkills/README.md

 You can use this website from two perspectives: Job seeker and employer.

-Employeer
+Employer

-- Register or log in.
+- Register or login.
 - Navigate to Account.
 - Use the 'Add job listing' button to create a new job listing.
 - Fill out job listing details.
-Remember to choose Essential and Optional skills from the drop-down lists.
+Remember to choose Essential and Optional Skills from the drop-down lists.
 This will allow job seekers to find your job offer.
 - Once submitted, your job listing will be visible in your Account, where you can modify it.
 - You will also be able to see applications submitted for your job offer.

 Job seeker

-- Register or log in.
+- Register or login.
 - Navigate to Jobs and filter them using your selected skills.
 - Apply to job offers.
 - Once the application has been submitted, you will be able to see the log of your applications in your Account.